For advocates of gay adoption, progress but also obstacles

 There’s no official, up-to-date count of gay and lesbian adoptive parents, but the number is on the rise.

 Same-sex couples are nearly three times as likely to adopt as heterosexual couples, says Gary Gates, a specialist in LGBT demography.
-His latest analysis of Census Bureau data indicates that in 2015, the year that same-sex marriage was legalized nationwide, there were 44,000 adopted children being raised by 28,000 same-sex couples.
+His latest analysis of Census Bureau data indicates that in 2015, the year same-sex marriage was legalized nationwide, 44,000 adopted children were being raised by 28,000 same-sex couples.
 That number of children was double his estimate from 2013.

-For some gays and lesbians, particularly those able to afford the $20,000 to $40,000 cost of a typical private adoption, the odds of success are good.
+For gays and lesbians able to afford the $20,000 to $40,000 cost of a typical private adoption, the odds are good.

 “If you have financial means, you can find providers who are welcoming and inclusive and help you through that process,” said Ellen Kahn, who oversees youth and family programs for the Human Rights Campaign, a national LGBT-rights group.

-She says problems often arise when gays and lesbians seek the far less costly option of adopting out of foster care, given that many of the placements are handled by faith-based agencies under contract with child-welfare departments.
+She says problems often arise when gays and lesbians seek the less costly option of adopting out of foster care, given that many placements are handled by faith-based agencies under contract with child-welfare departments.

-“We wouldn’t have kids waiting if we had enough families seeking to adopt,” Kahn said.
-“Yet the LGBT community is being pushed aside.”

-Kim Paglino, program director for the Donaldson Adoption Institute, says gays and lesbians can benefit from networking and careful research as they seek an agency to work with.

-Hiller and Dupont were on hand, and welcomed warmly, at a Catholic hospital in Napa County when their son, Brandon, was born in 2015.
-They have arranged an open adoption that’s intended to include annual visits with Brandon’s mother and her family in California.

-As for their home turf in New York, “We’ve been fully embraced by every person we’ve met,” Dupont said.

-In Illinois, Kevin Neubert and Jim Gorey opted to pursue adoption out of foster care after calculating that a private adoption might be too costly.
+Kevin Neubert and Jim Gorey avoided such problems when they pursued adoption out of foster care after calculating that a private adoption might be too costly.

 Following night classes to qualify as foster parents, they agreed in December 2011 to provide a temporary home for a newborn baby.
-A stay intended to last only for a few days was extended into several months, and Neubert and Gorey learned that the baby had four older siblings who were also in foster care.
+A stay intended to last only a few days was extended into several months, and Neubert and Gorey learned that the baby had four older siblings in foster care.

-Initially, the two men thought about trying to adopt three of the children, and eventually decided to adopt all five, a process finalized in June 2014.

-“Some people thought we were crazy, but everyone was supportive of keeping the kids together,” Neubert said.

 Neubert and Gorey, who married in 2010 and live in the Chicago suburb of Naperville, said the family has enjoyed strong community support, though shopping trips could be a spectacle.
 “We didn’t know if people were looking at us because we’re two guys with kids, or because we had so many kids in tow,” said Gorey.

 For more than a year, he worked with a church-affiliated adoption agency, taking parenting classes, submitting to home visits.
-Yet his application never progressed, and he finally deduced that it was because he was gay.
-He reached a similar dead end with a second agency, which took fees from him, and only later — when he pressed for an update — said it would not place children with single men.
+Yet his application never progressed, and he finally deduced it was because he was gay.
+He reached a similar dead end with a second agency, which took fees from him and only later said it wouldn’t place children with single men.

 “It was frustrating for me to get passed over,” Harris said.
 “As a pediatrician, I look at the science and see there are no data that children raised by gay and lesbian parents don’t do well.”

-Those annual events on Cape Cod are organized by the Family Equality Council, a national group that supports LGBT families.

-The council’s chief policy officer, Denise Brogan-Kator, went to Texas to testify against the adoption-related bill there and was distressed by its passage.
-“The bill is designed to allow agencies to turn qualified families away,” she said.

-There are more than 100,000 children in foster care in the U.S. waiting to be adopted, and child welfare officials constantly struggle to find enough qualified adoptive families.
-Some jurisdictions — such as New York City and Los Angeles — have stepped up efforts to recruit gays and lesbians to adopt, but agencies that shun gay clients operate in most states.
+More than 100,000 U.S. foster children are waiting to be adopted, and child welfare officials struggle to find enough qualified adoptive families.
+Some jurisdictions recruit gays and lesbians to adopt, but agencies that shun gay clients operate in most states.

-Buckner International, a large agency based in Texas, specifies on its web site that applicants seeking to adopt should be heterosexual married couples or single adults who are not cohabiting with a partner.

-Catholic Charities, which does child-welfare work across the country, says it seeks to ensure that the children it places in adoptive homes “enjoy the advantage of having a mother and a father who are married. “
+Catholic Charities, which does child-welfare work nationwide, says it seeks to ensure that the children it places in adoptive homes “enjoy the advantage of having a mother and a father who are married. “

 In some jurisdictions, authorities have said Catholic Charities must serve same-sex couples.
 Rather than comply, Catholic Charities shut down adoption services in Massachusetts, Illinois, San Francisco and Washington, D.C.

-Initially, such research focused on lesbian couples.
-However, Charlotte Patterson, a psychology professor at the University of Virginia, said recent research suggests children adopted by gay male couples also are faring well.
-Indeed a 2014 study in Britain , led by University of Cambridge researchers, asserted that gay dads did better at parenting than lesbian and straight couples, likely because they faced more challenges en route to parenthood.

-“It seems that those who successfully complete the adoption process become particularly committed parents,” the researchers concluded.

-Bethany Christian Services, which provides adoption and foster-care services in more than 30 states, says its religious principles preclude serving same-sex couples directly, but it has established procedures for referring them to LGBT-supportive agencies.
+Bethany Christian Services, which provides adoption and foster-care services in more than 30 states, says its religious principles preclude serving same-sex couples directly, but it routinely refers them to LGBT-supportive agencies.

 “When we meet with them, we’re very respectful,” said Bethany’s president, Bill Blacquiere.
 “We want them to have all the rights any citizen has, including the right to be adoptive or foster parents.”